prio-data/VIEWS_FAO_index/docs/glossary.md

 **Formula:**
 $$p_i = 1 - \text{CDF}(\text{value})$$

-Where $p_i$ represents the probability of observing an event with more than a specified number of fatalities per 100k population.
+Where $p_i$ represents the probability of observing an event with more than a specified number of fatalities per 100 000 people.

-**Example:**  If the CDF at 10 fatalities per 100k is 0.7, then $p_i$ is 0.3, meaning there's a 30% chance of observing more than 10 fatalities per 100k in a random grid cell.
+**Example:**  If the CDF at 10 fatalities per 100 000 is 0.7, then $p_i$ is 0.3, meaning there's a 30% chance of observing more than 10 fatalities per 100 000 people in a random grid cell.

 ## 7. **Event Return Period (e_i)**
 **Definition:** The expected number of potential events (e.g. monthly grid cells) that need to be observed to detect at least one event of a specific magnitude or larger.
-In probability theory, this concept is akin to "trials," which refer to independent experiments or observations with binary outcomes—success or failure.
-In our context, a "trial" corresponds to observing a single potential event (e.g. monthly grid cell) within a defined temporal and spatial scope to determine whether an event of a specified magnitude or larger occurs.
-Given this perspective, each "trial" is conducted within a "potential event" space, where, for instance, each monthly grid cell represents a potential event.
-In mathematical terms, a "trail" would then be a "success" if the observed value in that grid cell was equal to or above a predefined feature value.
+In probability theory, this concept is akin to "trials," which refer to independent experiments or observations with binary outcomes of success or failure.
+In our context, a "trial" corresponds to observing a single potential event within a defined temporal and spatial scope (e.g. monthly grid cell) to determine whether an event of a specified magnitude or larger occurs.
+Given this perspective, each "trial" is conducted within a "potential event" space with each defined temporospatial grid cell representing a potential event.
+In mathematical terms, a "trial" would then be a "success" if the observed value in that grid cell was equal to or above a predefined feature value.
 If $p_i$ is the probability of such an event, then:

 **Formula:**

 $$e_i = \frac{1}{p_i}$$

-Where $e_i$ represents the expected number of trials (i.e. potential events, e.g. monthly grid cells observed) needed to see at least one event of the specified size or larger.
+Where $e_i$ represents the expected number of trials (i.e. potential events, e.g. monthly grid cells observed) needed in order to observe at least one event of the specified size or larger.
 This inverse relationship reflects that as the probability of the event ($p_i$) decreases, the expected number of observations needed increases.

-**Example:** If $p_i$ is 0.1, the event return period $e_i$ is 10, meaning that, on average, you would need to observe 10 potential events (e.g., monthly grid cells) to see at least one event of that size or larger.
+**Example:** If $p_i$ is 0.1 and the event return period $e_i$ is 10, then, on average 10 potential events (e.g., non-zero values in monthly grid cells) must be observed to capture at least one event of the specified size or larger.

 It is important to note that despite the use of the term "period" here, these observations do not have to be distributed across time.
-For example, using monthly grid cells: If a small country consists of only ten grid cells, these would all be potential events within a single month.
-An event return period of 10 would mean that we expect to see such an event, on average, every month since each month provides ten potential events.
+Using monthly 1 \times 1 grid cells as an example: if there is a small defined country of only 10 1 \times 1 grid cells, then there are 10 potential events within a single month.
+Subsequently, if a return period is defined as 10, then only 10 "trials" are needed in order to observe an event and, therefore, within a country of only 10 grid cells at an event (observation of non-zero values) would be observed on average every month since there are only 10 potential events.

 ## 8. **At Least One Occurrence Probability (P_i)**
 **Definition:** The probability of observing at least one event of a specific magnitude or larger across multiple spatial units (e.g. grid cells) within a defined time period (e.g. month).
-Again, we can think of this as "trials" in probability theory, where each trial has a binary outcome - success (event occurs) or failure (no event occurs).
-Here, each spatial unit (e.g. grid cell) within the spatial area under consideration (such as a country) during a specific time period (e.g., one month) is treated as an independent trial.
+This is an expansion of $p_i$, incorporating a define temporal scope into the probability of observing at least one occurrence of an event.
+Taking the probability theory concept of "trials" again, a specific combined spatial unit (e.g. grid cell, 1 \times 1, 3 \times 3, etc.) and temporal unit (e.g. month) within the spatial area under consideration (such as a country) is treated as an independent "trial" with a binary outcome – success (non-zero event occurs) or failure (no non-zero event occurs).

 $P_i$ reflects the likelihood of observing at least one event within the spatial area during a given time period, accounting for the number of potential events (grid cells).
 This normalization by the number of spatial units (e.g. grid cells) ensures that $P_i$ is independent of the size of the area, focusing solely on the likelihood of event occurrence during that time period.

 This is in contrast to $p_i$ where a large country will experience more "rare" events than a small country since it contains more potential events each time period.
-As such, $P_i$ serves as a time-based measure, representing the likelihood of observing an event in any given period (e.g., month) regardless of the size of the spatial area.
+As such, $P_i$ serves as a time-based measure, representing the likelihood of observing an event in any specified given period (e.g., month), regardless of the size of the spatial area.
 If $p_i$ is the event probability and $n^{pg}$ is the total number of PRIO grid cells, we have:

 **Formula:** $$P_i = 1 - (1 - p_i)^{n^{pg}}$$

-Where $P_i$ is the probability of observing at least one event of the specified magnitude across the grid cells (trials), assuming each grid cell acts independently.
+Where $P_i$ is the probability of observing at least one event of the specified magnitude across the grid cells ("trials"), assuming each grid cell acts independently.
 When num_grid_cells = 1, the probability of observing at least one event $P_i$​ is simply equal to the event probability $p_i$​, as there is only one trial (one grid cell) to consider.

 **Example:** For instance, if $p_i$ is 0.1 and you have 100 grid cells, $P_i$ would be approximately 0.999, indicating a 99.9% chance of observing at least one event of the specified magnitude across those grid cells within a single time period.
 However, if you only have 1 grid cell, $P_i$ simplifies to $p_i$, meaning there would be a 10% chance of observing the event in that single grid cell.